TimothyDelille/openai-gym-RL-problems/README.md

 # VM

-port-forwarding. add this to the gcloud ssh command: `-- -NL 6006:localhost:6006`
+machine type: e2-standard-8 (4GB memory is not enough to install pytorch) disk size: 50GB (10GB is not enough to install all dependencies) port-forwarding. add this to the gcloud ssh command: `-- -L 6006:localhost:6006`

+nohup tensorboard --logdir=./runs --port=6006 --host=0.0.0.0 > tensorboard.log 2>&1 &

 setup:
 ```